CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 ![](https://i.imgur.com/9ljgJ5k.png)

 ####Installer Logs
 During the installation, the Installer will create logs.
 The logs will be created in a directory within the temporary directory of the operating system.
-Each installation attempt will create an individual log with a timestamp.
+Each finished installation will create an individual log with a timestamp.
 If you have trouble with the installation, please provide this log file to [support@cisecurity.org](mailto://support@cisecurity.org).

 <a name="confAndDeploymentManual"></a>
 ##Configuration and Deployment - Manual##